alebermudez-MGP/sops-bds/02-contract-request.md

 > 🚫 **Two ACH forms:** When creating a BDS contract, there will always be two ACH forms that must be completed by the merchant — whether the opportunity has one owner or both an owner and co-owner.

-> 📨 **Documents from clients not yet enrolled, under Sales Lead Rose Walters:** Forward to teamnotification@businessdebtninjas.com
+> 📨 **Documents from clients not yet enrolled, under Sales Lead Rose Walters:** CC teamnotification@businessdebtninjas.com on all documents sent to the client.

 > 📨 **Documents from enrolled clients (any sales lead):** Forward to clientsupport@businessdebtsolutions.com